-This bursary programme of fersemployees the opportunity to enhance their skills and pursue a degree in higher education through the context of the contextcolleges and universities.
-The bursary programme also assists employees in educating their dependants who wish to study at a tertiary institution.
+This bursary programme offers employees the opportunity to enhance their skills and pursue a degree in higher education through colleges and universities.
+The bursary programme also assists employees in educating their dependents who wish to study at a tertiary institution.

-The bursary also includes dependants in Grades 11 and 12 wanting to qualify for future higher education by assisting them with additional lessons.
+The bursary also includes dependents in Grades 11 and 12 wanting to qualify for future higher education by assisting them with additional lessons.

-This year the bursary programme assisted 23 employees to further educate their dependents who wish to study at tertiary institutions.
-Since its inception, the bursary programme has assisted more than 29 dependents.
+This year the bursary programme assisted 34 employees to further educate their dependents are studying at various institutions ranging from Early Childhood Development through to Tertiary.
+Since its inception, the bursary programme has assisted more than 35 dependents.